FIU-SCIS-Senior-Projects/BOLO5/Code/scripts/Readme.md

 and run the command "gulp initdb".
 This will create your db with sample Agencies and Users.

-To run the scripts individually rune "node filename"
+To run the scripts individually run "node filename"

 Descriptions: